markus-barta/nixfleet/+pm/backlog/P5300-automated-flake-updates.md

 ## Overview

-Turn the manual "review and merge PR" workflow into a one-click (or fully automated) experience.
+Turn the manual "review and merge PR" workflow into a one-click (or fully automated) experience, while preserving the ability to do each step manually.

 ```text
 ┌─────────────────────────────────────────────────────────────────┐